Dynamic phases induced by two-level system defects on driven qubits: Classifying evolution

-For the scenario of a finite driving strength, the steady-state $Q_{\mathrm{ss}}$ has a mean $\mu_{\mathrm{ss}}$ distant from the origin, whose distribution is super-Poissonian over the displaced Fock states~\cite{Kral90} $\left|\mu_{\mathrm{ss}},n\right\rangle $, i.e. the corresponding density matrix is
+For the scenario of a finite driving strength, the steady-state $Q_{\mathrm{ss}}$ has a mean $\mu_{\mathrm{ss}}$ distant from the origin, whose distribution is super-Poissonian over the displaced Fock states~\citep{Kral90,Keil11} $\left|\mu_{\mathrm{ss}},n\right\rangle $, i.e. the corresponding density matrix is

 which would fall back to the Gibbs state described above when the driving vanishes.
-When the driving is present, the transient evolutions of $Q(\alpha,\alpha^{\ast},t)$ under different driving strengths and frequencies towards $Q_{\mathrm{ss}}$ are not unified but classifiable into four dynamic categories or phases: (I) oscillating, (II) collapse and revive, (III) monotonic decay, and (IV) amplifying.
+When the driving is present, the transient evolutions of $Q(\alpha,\alpha^{\ast},t)$ under different driving strengths and frequencies towards $Q_{\mathrm{ss}}$ are not unified but classifiable into four dynamic categories or phases (Cf. Appendix D): (I) oscillating, (II) collapse and revive, (III) decay and revive, and (IV) amplifying.
 These phases demonstrate the competition of the external driving as a restoring energy flow against the qubit decay into the cTLS during the decohering evolution.
 The typical plots for these four phases of evolutions are shown in Fig.~\ref{fig:dynamic_phases}, along with the phase partitions over the qubit-driving detuning $\Delta_{d}$ and the driving strength $\Omega$.
 At near resonance, the driving becomes more effective in pushing the steady-state $\mu_{\mathrm{ss}}$ away from zero.
 According to the evolution of the $Q$-distribution, the energy $\left\langle H_{q}(t)\right\rangle =\hbar\omega_{q}^{\prime}(|\mu(t)|^{2}+2\sigma^{2}(t)-1)$ of the qubit varies with time in a way that if the driving is weak or far-resonant such that $|\mu_{\mathrm{ss}}|<|\alpha_{0}|$, the energy supplied by the driving to the qubit is not sufficient to cover the energy loss towards the cTLS (phase I to III).
-At near resonance with sufficiently large driving, however, the qubit can acculumate energy in addition to dissipating into the cTLS, exhibiting the scenario of phase IV.
+At near resonance with sufficiently large driving, however, the qubit can accumulate energy in addition to dissipating into the cTLS, exhibiting the scenario of phase IV.
+Further analysis of the phase partitions are given in Appendix D.